awawa-dev/HyperSPI/README.md

 The output is only available when HyperHDR is not using the device at the moment, so it should be disabled in the app for a while.
 Stores the last result when HyperHDR was running in the current session.
 You can read it from the serial port at a speed of 115200.

+For testing maximum performance in HyperHDR enable `Image Processing→Smoothing→Continuous output`, high `Update frequency` in the same tab and set any color in the `Remote control` tab as an active effect.
+After testing you need to disable `Continuous output`and set `Update frequency` according to your results.

 ![obraz](https://user-images.githubusercontent.com/69086569/216762783-0ce47e57-98a7-474d-aa84-7e5afb42d294.png)